Celebrating TBA's Female Leaders

 "Well, I try not to think too much about the fact that I'm the first female.
 There's a lot of pressure in this position already without adding anything else to it, but I'm honored, very honored, to be the first woman.
 I'm also so very excited because I know I won't be the last.
 There's already a person who will be the president two years after me who is also female, so I think it shows that it is definitely going to continue to be an organization that welcomes diversity.
 When I think about the important role that women have played in the judicial system in the state of Tennessee, I'm just honored to be able to step into these shoes and hope I'll be able to fill them."

 — Pamela Reeves in a 1998 interview published in the Tennessee Bar Journal.
-Today Reeves is Chief United States District Judge for the Eastern District of Tennessee
+Reeves passed away in 2020 while serving as Chief United States District Judge for the Eastern District of Tennessee